 Should the net electricity efficiency (in the above formula) be negative the interpretation is that not enough electricity is produced from the heat source to support its own need of input power.

 Nevertheless heat is also a product, so even if a heat source can not break even on electricity, it might still be viable as a heat source product.
-Below, the net efficiency formula is put into a heat source utility map divided into viable products such as Heat, CHP and Power.
+Below, the net efficiency formula is put into a heat source utility map divided into viable products such as Heat, CHP (Combined Heat and Power) and Power.

-The ECAT HT core operates at temperatures as high as 1000C.
-Hence, if a COP above 5 can be achieved, most energy problems in the world can be solved.
+The ECAT High Temperature test core operates at temperatures as high as 1300C, [Validation Report 3].
+Hence, if a COP above 4 can be achieved, most energy problems in the world can be solved.